Darxo/Hardened/README.md

 - Relation changes that come with a reason now also show the value in brackets, that you gained or lost from this action
 - Subsequent relation changes with the same value and same reason will be combined into a single line with a multiplier in brackets
 - Display price multiplier from relation in factions & relations screen
+- Change mouse wheel zoom speed on the world map to 0.4 (up from 0.3)
+- Add Setting to control the mouse wheel zoom speed on the world map
 - Add Setting (on) for displaying the exact Relation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Morale Reputation whenever its indirect term appears anywhere
 - Add Setting (on) for displaying the exact Renown whenever its indirect term appears anywhere